IndustryFusion/DigitalTwin/wiki/setup/setup.md

 Once the MQTT broker pod is active, the machines with MQTT publishers can be updated with the IP address of the factory server with port 1883.
 Also, note down the broker URL to use it in the Akri handler in the later section.

-### 5. Deployment of Process Digital Twin (PDT) on Factory Server
+### 6. Deployment of Process Digital Twin (PDT) on Factory Server

 **Note:** The PDT build and tests must be performed on a Ubuntu 20 or 22 OS that is present in the local LAN as a jump machine for deployment on the desired cluster.
 Build PDT in the jump machine, and then use the kubeconfig of the Factory Server's RKE2 cluster for the deployment.
+(If using existing cluster, set KUBECONFIG accordingly)

 Follow the local deployment documentation [here](https://github.com/IndustryFusion/DigitalTwin/blob/main/helm/README.md#building-and-installation-of-platform-locally) to install the PDT components on the factory server.